-It is reasonable to assume that the root cause of beta-amyloid accumulation is failure to clear waste material, rather than an increased rate of production of waste.
+Assuming that the cause of beta-amyloid accumulation is failure to clear waste material, rather than an increased rate of production of waste, accumulation must result from

-(1) Failure of the Arachnoid to produce enough CSF, so that the flow rate is reduced (observed in old age): this must be a minor factor however, since as noted above, the CSF constitutes only 20% of total cerebral fluid flow.
+(1) Failure of the Arachnoid to produce enough CSF, so that the flow rate is reduced: this happens in old age, but is a minor factor, since the CSF is only 20% of total fluid flow,

-(2) Reduced duration and/or rate of interstitial fluid flow at night, due to poor sleep: this is probably significant, especially since sleep patterns deteriorate with age.
+(2) Reduced duration and/or rate of interstitial fluid flow at night, due to poor sleep: this is significant, because sleep patterns deteriorate with age,

-(3) Obstruction of the Glymphatic channels (not a likely scenario).
+(3) Obstruction of the Glymphatic channels (not likely),

-(4) Progesterone deficiency, leading to underproduction of Allopregnanolone.
+(4) Progesterone deficiency, leading to underproduction of Allopregnanolone, and/or

-(5) Allopregnanolone/melatonin deficieny: in my opinion, this is likely the major problem: allopurinol and melatonin put us to sleep, promote brain cell shrinkage during sleep and thereby improve “cleanup” of the spaces between the cells.
+(5) Allopregnanolone/melatonin deficieny: most likely, this is the major problem, because allopurinol and melatonin put us to sleep and promote brain cell shrinkage during sleep.

 Is Alzheimer’s disease worsened by other conditions? ….
 Yes ! … Here’s a list:

-(1) Deficiency of DHEA, Testosterone, Oestrogen, Progesterone, Melatonin, Vitamin D, Magnesium, Tryptophan, selenium, iodine, iron, zinc, other minerals and vitamins,
+(1) Deficiency of some combination of DHEA, Testosterone, Oestrogen, Progesterone, Melatonin, Vitamin D, Magnesium, Tryptophan, Selenium, Iodine, Iron, Zinc, Vitamins, Etc.

 (2) Diabetes, kidney or liver disease, chronic inflammatory cytokine production,